Our Board of Directors

 Direct Line +1 (646) 786-1865

-A member of the Board of Directors, Lou heads up Oxford Economics' global thought leadership and economic research business development activities, as well as oversees the firm’s operations in the Americas.
+A member of the Board of Directors, Lou heads up Oxford Economics' global thought leadership and economic research business development activities, as well as helping to oversee operations in the US.
 In 2009, he founded Oxford Economics’ thought leadership division, and established Oxford Economics’ business in the Americas.
 Before joining Oxford Economics, Lou was President of Llesiant, a business technology firm now part of Bloomberg BNA.
 Previously, Lou was Senior Vice President and Publisher of the Economist Intelligence Unit, where he set up the company’s thought leadership business and managed global sales, marketing and product development.
 He was the chairman of the Economist Group’s electronic publishing committee, and helped to lead the group’s successful transition into digital media.

 Lou started his career as a journalist at Business International, a New York-based global research firm, where he hired and managed Barack Obama in 1984.
 He served on the White House’s business advisory committee for Latin America during the Reagan Administration in 1988-89.
 Lou has authored several books on finance and technology, including Global Cash Management, Automating the Finance Function, Financial Innovation and Competing in the Digital Age.
 Lou has a BA from Brooklyn College and an MA from City College, where he studied writing with Kurt Vonnegut, Donald Barthelme, and Joseph Heller.